 All CSP99 events are held on campus, at every event there will be a CSP99 Monitor present who will hand out an attendance tickets to anyone who requests one.
 The monitor is identified with an orange Oxy t-shirt, standing on the right side of any venue entrance.
 The tickets are used for recording attendance only.

-CSP 99.
-EXPERIENCING THE ARTS.
 This course is designed to expose students to the arts, to broaden their cultural horizons, and to instill in them a desire to expand their knowledge of and attention to the arts.
 In addition, the course is designed to prepare students for life-long learning, for engaging in their communities, and for having the basis for further exploration in the field of the arts.
 Students may acquire one semester unit of credit for attending eight on-campus events during a semester.
-Students will select these events from a list of events compiled each year by the Arts Committee and posted on Moodle; at least two of the events attended must combine an arts presentation with a lecture or discussion by the artist or a faculty member (starred event).
+Students will select these events from a list of events compiled each year by the Arts Committee and posted on Moodle; at least two of the events attended must combine an arts presentation with a lecture or discussion by the artist or a faculty member (referred to as a starred event).
 A short (500 word) two-page paper is due on the last day of class.

-- This 1-unit course is graded CR/NC only and will not meet any specific Major/Minor nor Core requirements.
+- This 1-unit course is graded CR/NC only and will not meet any specific Major/Minor or Core requirements.

 - Students may take this 1-unit course for up to two semesters, for a maximum of 2 units being applied toward graduation.

-- Only those events listed on the CSP99 Moodle page are official events for course credit.
-Starred events are noted as such.
+- Only those events listed on the CSP 99 Moodle page are eligible for course credit.

 Rules and Guidelines